Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Students should know:

-The main organelles of cells, tissues of plants and animals, organs and systems of organs of plants and animals;
+Basic cell organelles, tissues of plants and animals, organs and organ systems of plants and animals;

-What is the basis of the structure of all living organisms;
+What underlies the structure of all living organisms;

-Organs and systems that make up the organisms of plants and animals.
+Organs and systems that make up plant and animal organisms.

 How one or another environmental factor can affect living organisms;

-The nature of the relationship between living organisms in the natural community;
+The nature of the relationships between living organisms in the natural community;

 The structure of the natural community.